SCPDOS/.github/profile/README.md

-## SCP/DOS: A simple 64-bit operating system!
+## SCP/DOS: A 64-bit operating system, developed for the computers of today!
-Welcome to SCP/DOS, an operating system from yesteryear, brought into the world of today.
+Welcome to repository of SCP/DOS, an operating system from yesteryear, brought into the world of today.

 The purpose of this operating system was simple: To provide users with a user experience and programming environment identical to that which MS-DOS 3.30 provided users back in the mid to late 1980s.
 This operating system was developed completely in x86-64 assembly, with an API comparible to that which programmers would have had access to back in the wonderful days of DOS.
 Thats right, its Int 21h all the way down!